spine-examples/Pingh/README.md

 ### Compute Engine

 The [Compute Engine](https://cloud.google.com/products/compute) offers the capability to create virtual machines.
-The Pingh server is deployed and running on one of the Compute Engine instances.
+The Pingh server is deployed and running on the Compute Engine instance.

-Hosting the application in Compute Engine also enables seamless access to other Google Cloud services.
+Hosting the application in Compute Engine also enables access to other Google Cloud services.

 To allow external requests,